 - The training presentation includes an overview of stormwater management pollution prevention techniques and an overview of local waterway impairments.
-When possible, this presentation will be integrated into an online training program. - The training will include basic pollution prevention procedures and spill response.
+When possible, this presentation will be integrated into an online training program, Target Solutions. - The training will include basic pollution prevention procedures and spill response.
 As needed, site/operation -specific issue will be discussed.
+Employees at sites with SWPPPs will take an additional training specific to the SWPPP.